 In order for Howard University to match your FAFSA information to your university record, the spelling of your name, your date of birth and social security on your FAFSA must match what is listed in Howard University's system.
 If there is a discrepancy, you will need to resolve the issue with the Department of Education to ensure that your FAFSA data can be processed appropriately.

 How to Complete the Health Sciences Financial Aid Application

-Before you begin this application, complete and submit the 2017-2018 Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov on or before February 1, 2017, if eligible.
+Before you begin this application, complete and submit the 2020-2021 Free Application for Federal Student Aid (FAFSA) online at the FAFSA website on or before February 1, 2020, if eligible.

 Please note that the application requirements on your Bisonweb account will be satisfied on a weekly basis.

 After properly completing Sections A-B of the application, a select group of students will receive notice to complete Section C of this application via their Bisonweb account.
 In Section C, expound on any information requested in earlier questions and provide details of extenuating circumstances.
 If you do not receive notice to complete Section C, then you have completed your application.

 An important point to remember about the cost of attendance is that it is not the same as your bill.
 The cost of attendance is an estimate of all the possible costs a student may incur as related to your attendance at the College of Medicine.
 Howard University creates this estimate each year based upon your program.
 The cost of attendance is used to determine your financial need and the maximum amount of financial aid for which you may be eligible.
 Additionally, it is meant to help you budget appropriately for your enrollment at Howard.